Mohammed VI of Morocco: Early life and education

-Mohammed was born on 21 August 1963, as the second child and first son of King Hassan II and his wife, Lalla Latifa.
-As their eldest son, he was heir apparent from birth.

-Mohammed's father was keen on giving him a religious and political education from an early age; at the age of four, he started attending the Quranic school at the Royal Palace.
+Mohammed was born on 21 August 1963, as the first child and eldest son of King Hassan II and his wife, Lalla Latifa.
+His father was keen on giving him a religious and political education from an early age; at the age of four, he started attending the Quranic school at the Royal Palace.
 His educational routine commenced at 6 am with an hour-long recitation of the Quran, followed by formal lessons.
 He completed his first primary and secondary studies at the Collège Royal, a specialized college constructed within the fortified walls of the palace.
-Hassan II, desiring his son to experience competitive pressure, selected 12 classmates recognized for their intellect to accompany Mohammed in his studies.
+Hassan II, desiring his son to experience competitive pressure, selected twelve classmates recognized for their intellect to accompany Mohammed in his studies.
 As depicted in Le Roi prédateur, a 2012 biography authored by two French journalists, there is an account of Hassan instructing his aides to administer twenty lashes to Mohammed when he appeared to lag in his studies.

-At the age of ten, Mohammed began representing his father at foreign engagements, the first being the funeral of French president Georges Pompidou in 1974.
-According to a childhood friend, Mohammed harboured fantasies about the world beyond the palace walls and seldom ventured outside.
-One of his favourite songs was "Breakfast in America" by the English rock band Supertramp, which celebrates the allure of travel by jumbo jet.
+Mohammed's education was supervised by Mohammed Aouad, a diplomat and professor who later became a minister in the government, and assisted by Moroccan and European governesses.
 Mohammed excelled in languages.

+Mohammed's first public engagement was in 1971, when, at the age of eight, he received United States Vice President Spiro Agnew at the Royal Palace in Rabat.
+At the age of ten, he represented his father at the funeral of French president Georges Pompidou in 1974.

 Mohammed attained his Baccalaureate in 1981, before gaining a bachelor's degree in law at the Mohammed V University at Agdal in 1985.
 His research paper dealt with "the Arab-African Union and the Strategy of the Kingdom of Morocco in matters of International Relations".
 He was furthermore appointed president of the Pan Arab Games, and was commissioned a Brigadier General of the Royal Moroccan Army on 26 November 1985.
 Mohammed served as the Coordinator of the Offices and Services of the Royal Armed Forces until 1994.